William Coleman (basketball)

 William Coleman (born November 16, 1988) is an American professional basketball player who last played for Mid-South Echoes of the American Basketball Association.

 College career

 In May 2011, Coleman graduated with a bachelor's degree in Interdisciplinary Studies.
-In the same year, he was awarded the 2011 Conference USA Spirit of Service Award for his contributions in community service and having good academic standing.
+In the same year, he was awarded the 2011 Conference USA Spirit of Service Award for his contributions in community service and for having good academic standing.

 Professional career

 On August 10, 2011, he signed with French club Le Mans Sarthe for the 2011–12 season.

 On August 19, 2012, he signed with Greek club Kavala for the 2012–13 season.

 On August 14, 2013, he signed with Montenegrin club Budućnost Podgorica.
 On March 27, 2014, he left Budućnost and signed with Macedonian club Rabotnički for the rest of the season.

 On August 6, 2014, he signed a one-year deal with Israeli club Hapoel Holon.
 On November 6, 2014, he parted ways with Hapoel.
 Five days later, he signed with Greek club Panionios for the rest of the season.

 On June 23, 2015, he signed with s.Oliver Baskets for the 2015–16 season.